Skip to Content

 Other project components may not visually appear on the design canvas but can be used in support of operations.
 These components, such as activities, scripts, project variables, schedules, and schemas, are reusable across operations and workflows.

 As you add operations to a workflow, the layout renders automatically on the design canvas.
 Each operation is numbered sequentially and automatically organized on the design canvas, vertically stacking below the last operation on the design canvas.
-The numeric sequence of operations within a workflow is included within the operation title and adjusts automatically if you reorder operations.
+If using a project's Designer setting Auto-number operations on the design canvas, the numeric sequence of operations within a workflow is included within the operation title and adjusts automatically if you reorder operations.
 Likewise, the workflow order and numbering adjusts if workflows are reordered.

 The example workflow below contains three operations: Insert Workday Revenue Customer, Update Salesforce, and On Failure Email.
 The operation actions connecting these operations are configured such that, if successful, Insert Workday Revenue Customer kicks off the Update Salesforce operation; if the Insert Workday Revenue Customer operation fails, the On Failure Email operation is kicked off.
 If the Update Salesforce operation is kicked off and is successful, the chain execution is complete.